-Leslie is the author of “Louis I. Kahn: Building Art, Building Science” (Braziller, 2005), “Chicago Skyscrapers, 1871-1934” (University of Illinois, 2013), and the forthcoming “Beauty’s Rigor: Patterns of Production in the Work of Pier Luigi Nervi” (University of Illinois, 2017).
+Leslie is the author of “Louis I. Kahn: Building Art, Building Science” (Braziller, 2005), “Chicago Skyscrapers, 1871-1934” (University of Illinois, 2013), as well as “Beauty’s Rigor: Patterns of Production in the Work of Pier Luigi Nervi” (University of Illinois, 2017).
 He has held visiting positions at the McCormick School of Engineering at Northwestern University, the University of Technology-Sydney, Australia, the Bauhaus-Universität in Weimar, Germany, and the Università di Bologna, and in 2013-2014 he was the Booth Family Rome Prize Fellow in Historic Preservation at the American Academy in Rome.

 |5:00-6:00pm||Open exhibit and refreshments|

-The exhibit and opening ceremony will be held in the Wood Dining Room of the Iacocca Hall, at the Mountain Top campus of Lehigh University
+On May 5–6 the exhibit and opening ceremony will be held in the Wood Dining Room of Iacocca Hall, at the Mountaintop campus of Lehigh University.

 111 Research Drive